 Crispy and brown, juicy and succulent, a grilled roasted chicken makes a magnificent centerpiece for a meal.
 A front-of-the-flame rotisserie does the job best, but you can rival that success with covered indirect cooking on a grill if you do it properly.
-In ttrue roasting style, start at relatively high heat then rotate the chicken and finish the cooking at a lower temperature.
-(Forget the generally recommended method of using a steady baking temperature, which produces, predictably, a half-baked result.)–Cheryl and Bill Jamison
+In true roasting style, start at relatively high heat then rotate the chicken and finish the cooking at a lower temperature.
+(Forget the generally recommended method of using a steady baking temperature, which produces, predictably, a half-baked result.)
+Originally published June 4, 2004.–Cheryl and Bill Jamison

 LC A Little Grilling Guesswork Note

 As most of you who are mavens at grilling know, there tends to be a little guesswork involved while standing at the grill.
 Or let us put it another way.
 As most of you who are novices at grilling know, there tends to be a little guesswork involved while standing at the grill.
 This recipe relies on covered grilling, which dispels a lot of the guesswork in terms of how high a flame and how long to leave something over the flame by essentially turning your grill into an oven.
 As such, a steady temperature can be maintained even on a grill.
 And yes, this recipe for grilled roasted chicken offers actual specific temperatures and times that you can easily approximate.
 How easy is that?!

 - 10 M

 - 1 tablespoon smoked paprika (or substitute regular paprika)

 - 2 teaspoons coarse salt (kosher or sea salt)

 - One 3 1/4- to 3 1/2-pound chicken (a plump one)